dannroda/utp-dojo/README.md

 This project implements a 3D world game on Starknet using Dojo, with players, spaceships, planets, and procedurally generated collectables.

+## Toolchain

+Install the toolchain using this guide [Dojo getting started](https://dojoengine.org/installation)

 ## Running Locally

 #### Terminal one (Make sure this is running)